Windows 10 vs Windows 11: Difference in 15 Aspects

 • RAM and Storage Specifications: At least 4GB of RAM and 64GB of storage space are necessary, along with DirectX 12 compatible graphics, which might necessitate hardware upgrades for some users.

-Real-Life Example: A small business owner with several computers running on 7th generation Intel processors and lacking TPM 2.0 might find upgrading to Windows 11 challenging, as it would require significant hardware updates or even purchasing new systems.
+Real-Life Example: A small business owner with several computers running on 7th-generation Intel processors and lacking TPM 2.0 might find upgrading to Windows 11 challenging, as it would require significant hardware updates or even the purchase of new systems.

 Pros: These requirements ensure that Windows 11 runs on hardware that supports its advanced features and security enhancements, offering a more reliable and efficient user experience.